-How my money is protected / safeguarded? 🇬🇧
+How is my money protected / safeguarded? 🇬🇧

 The Emma app can help across different areas of your personal finances.
 You can use Emma to set more money aside, budget your spending and savings or manage your investments.